At TechNet, we are proud of the fact that 60 percent of our team is female.

 At TechNet, we know that these young girls will play a crucial role in our economy as future innovators.
 We’re certainly going to need them.

-As it stands, there are 500,000 jobs in the U.S. requiring computer science education that are unfilled right now, and we are simply not training enough students to satisfy that demand.
-Only one out of four K-12 schools teach any computer science.
+As it stands, there are 500,000 jobs in the U.S. requiring computer science education right now, and we are simply not training enough students to satisfy that demand.
+Only certain K-12 schools teach any computer science.
 These alarming facts underscore the urgency with which we must act to make the right investments in STEM education to ensure companies can fill these critical labor shortages as soon as possible.

 In late September, the Trump Administration issued a memorandum directing the U.S. Department of Education to invest at least $200 million annually in computer science and STEM education programs.
 The memorandum represents a significant step in the right direction, and will help prepare today’s students for the jobs of tomorrow.